Sphereon-Opensource/OpenID-Federation/README.md

 ---

+## Postman collection

+This README show the steps to interact with the API down below.
+You can use a tool like CURL or use the Swagger UI to interact with the API.
+We have also included [a postman collection](./resources/OIDF.postman_collection.json) you can import into Postman.
+It contains examples for most endpoints and also at the toplevel has an
+OAUth2 integration.
+So you can get an access token from the toplevel folder and then use that token automatically in subsequent calls.

 ## Step 1: Configure Environment Variables

 Set the following environment variables in your deployment environment.
 These variables are critical for configuring the service and connecting to the required resources.

 ### General Configuration

+**Note:** See the notes above about copying the .env.example to .env or .env.local first

 ```env
 APP_KEY=Nit5tWts42QeCynT1Q476LyStDeSd4xb